MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-radial-gauge-charts.md

 ms.service: powerbi
 ms.subservice: powerbi-desktop
 ms.topic: conceptual
-ms.date: 06/14/2019
+ms.date: 06/17/2019
 ms.author: mihart
 LocalizationGroup: Visualizations
 ---

 # Radial gauge charts in Power BI

-A radial gauge chart has a circular arc and shows a single value that measures progress toward a goal or a Key Performance Indicator (KPI).
+A Radial gauge chart has a circular arc and shows a single value that measures progress toward a goal or a Key Performance Indicator (KPI).
 The line (or *needle*) represents the goal or target value.
-The shading represnets the progress toward that goal.
+The shading represents the progress toward that goal.
 The The value inside the arc represents the progress value.
 Power BI spreads all possible values evenly along the arc, from the minimum (left-most value) to the maximum (right-most value).

 ![Screenshot of  Radial gauge.](media/power-bi-visualization-radial-gauge-charts/gauge_m.png)